 Up to now, there has been no explicit legal obligation to offer working from home to all employees - and there is no such obligation at present either.
-However, there is a Corona Occupational Health and Safety Order in Germany, which is valid until mid-March for the time being, and this clearly states that the employer must offer an option of working from home if there are no compelling operational reasons to the contrary.
+However, there is a Corona Occupational Health and Safety Order in Germany, which is valid until end of April for the time being, and this clearly states that the employer must offer an option of working from home if there are no compelling operational reasons to the contrary.
 In other words, this is a duty in light format, which, by the way, is supplemented by the employer's duty of care (keyword: infection protection in the company).
 What does this mean in concrete terms?

 - Don't wait, but actively offer.

 It is not your employees who have to ask you for a work-at-home option, but you have to actively offer it, if possible, and, among other things, clarify and implement all data protection requirements in the company.
 Your employees do not have to accept the offer and conversely cannot sue for a claim.
 BUT: If an occupational health and safety authority or the accident insurance company is informed that no offer has been made, sanctions can be imposed - ranging from a fine to (temporary) closure of the company.

 Both your work-at-home offers and, if applicable, your reasons for refusal.
 If one reason is, for example, that the IT required for this is not available or that the acquisition of numerous laptops etc. is unreasonable, you are, however, required to quickly remove this barrier.
 You must then check, for example, whether private devices could also be used via VPN access or remote access.

 - Make everyone aware.
 Data protection is important.